D/S Bergensfjord

 A whole web site could be made about this ship alone, so I'll just limit myself to the above facts.
 Here's one that might be of more help:

 Lots of pictures of Bergensfjord, Stavangerfjord, Oslofjord and other NAL ships through the years.
-The main page is entitled Simplon Postcards and has postcard pictures of a heap of other companies around the world, mostly post war, but also some that go further back.
+The main page is entitled Simplon Postcards and has postcard pictures of ships from a heap of other companies around the world, mostly post war, but also some that go further back.

 See also

-Wikipedia's article on this operation - There's also an article on Operation Torch.
+Wikipedia's article on this operation

 WW II Troop Ship Crossings - Other troopships of WW II.